DevForThaiFreedom/devforthaifreedom/README.md

-# Developer for Thai Freedom Hackathon #Devปลดแอก
+# Developer for Thai Freedom Hackathon #Devปลดแอก - An Amazing Project

 Welcome to the main repository of the **Developer for Thai Freedom hackathon** project.
 This repository will contain the policy, design, proposals, documentation and information for the project.

 Developer For Thai Freedom hackathon (or #devปลดแอก) is a hackathon for developers to actively participate in the fight for freedom and democracy in Thailand by building software and hardware solutions, in order to solve problems you faced in the democratic process (i.e. problems you faced when going to protests, or when signing petitions.)

+Join us on **Discord** and hack away: [https://discord.com/invite/qayPpkG](https://discord.com/invite/qayPpkG)!

+### Disclaimer

-**DISCLAIMER**: Developer for Thai Freedom is **NOT affiliated, associated, authorized, endorsed by, or in any way officially connected with any other protest or democracy groups** (e.g. FreeYouth #เยาวชนปลดแอก), despite any similarities.
+Developer for Thai Freedom is **NOT affiliated, associated, authorized, endorsed by, or in any way officially connected with any other protest or democracy groups** (e.g. FreeYouth #เยาวชนปลดแอก), despite any similarities.

 We're just an open hackathon group for developers to build creative solutions to tackle issues in Thai democracy, and any behaviour that violates our code of conduct is strictly forbidden.

 # Introduction: What is the Developer for Thai Freedom Hackathon?